vintagedon/ai-ops-home-lab/README.md

 ## Motivation

-Although I have had a number of home labs through the years, this is my first concerted effort to build a Home Lab from the ground up as scratch.
+Although I have had a number of home labs through the years, this is my first concerted effort to build a Home Lab from the ground up from scratch.
 The lab is for learning, development, and exploration of various IT technologies related not just to my job as a systems engineer, but technologies I'm personally interested in, such as DevOps, Ifrastructure as Code, AI, Automation and Platform Engineering.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Sprints